 For Initial Fellow Applicants Only

-The process to apply to be an APA fellow is done via the APA Online Application Platform.
+The process to apply to be an APA fellow is done via the APA Online Application Platform (closed until Aug.
+1, 2014).
 This system allows nominees, endorsers and division fellows chairs to submit all required documents online.

 The online system replaces the previous, paper-based process and all fellows applications must be added to the system to be considered by the Fellows Committee.